 Investment Risk.
-An investment in the Fund is subject to investment risk, including the risk of loss of the entire principal that a stockholder invests.
-At any point in time the Fund's shares may be worth less than the amount originally paid for them, even after taking into account the reinvestment of dividends and other distributions.
+An investment in the Fund is subject to investment risk, including the risk of loss of the entire principal that a common stockholder invests.
+At any point in time the Fund's common shares may be worth less than the amount originally paid for them, even after taking into account the reinvestment of dividends and other distributions.
 An investment in the Fund's common shares represents an indirect investment in the securities owned by the Fund.
 The value of these securities, like other market investments, may move up or down, sometimes rapidly and unpredictably.

 Value Investing Risk.
 The Fund focuses its investments on securities that the Adviser believes are undervalued or inexpensive relative to other investments.
 These types of securities may present risks in addition to the general risks associated with investing in them.
-These securities generally are selected on the basis of an issuer's business and economic fundamentals relative to current market price.
-Such securities are subject to the risk of misestimation of certain fundamental factors.
+These securities generally are selected on the basis of an issuer's economic fundamentals relative to current market price.
+Such securities are subject to the risk of misestimation of certain business and economic fundamental factors.
 In addition, during certain time periods, market dynamics may favor "growth" securities over "value" securities.
 Disciplined adherence to a "value" investment mandate during such periods can result in significant underperformance relative to overall market indices and other managed investment vehicles that pursue growth style investments and/or flexible style mandates.

 Stock Market Risk.
 Because the Fund's common shares have been authorized for listing on the NYSE and the Fund may invest in stocks of U.S. and foreign companies, it is subject to stock market risk.
 Stock prices typically fluctuate more than the values of other types of securities such as U.S. government securities and corporate bonds.
-These fluctuates are typically in response to changes in the particular company's financial condition and factors affecting the market in general.
-For example, unfavorable or unanticipated poor earnings performance of the company may result in a decline in its stock's price, and a broad-based market drop may also cause a stock's price to fall.
-The Fund intends to utilize leverage, which magnifies stock market risks.
-See "Leverage Risk" below.
+These fluctuations are typically in response to changes in the particular issuer's financial condition and factors affecting the market in general.
+For example, unfavorable or unanticipated poor earnings performance of an issuer may result in a decline in its stock's price, and a broad-based market drop may also cause a stock's price to fall.